 Mr. Adams is a graduate of American University, where he earned his B.S in Accounting and Computer Information Systems.

-Craig Clay has been with Donnelley Financial Solutions for 20 years and is the President of Global Capital Markets.
-Craig’s responsibilities include customer satisfaction and retention, owning the vision, strategy and goals for the Capital Markets and Global outsourcing business and aligning regional market strategies with the overall strategy.
+Craig Clay has been with Donnelley Financial Solutions for 23 years and is the President of Global Capital Markets.
+Craig’s responsibilities include customer satisfaction and retention, owning the vision, strategy and goals for the Capital Markets business and aligning regional market strategies with the overall strategy.
 He is also responsible for delivering superior service distinctiveness to customers and delivery technology solutions to answer client needs.
 Craig has demonstrated leadership, a customer focus, and commitment to results throughout his career with Donnelley and its corporate predecessor, RR Donnelley.

 Prior to joining RR Donnelley, Craig was with American Eurocopter a subsidiary of Aerospatiale.
 Craig received a BBA in Finance and International Business from Baylor University and MBA from Southern Methodist University.